-Whichever method you use for ordering a repeat prescription, it takes 48 hours to process.
+Whichever method you use for ordering a repeat prescription, it takes 72 hours (3 working days) to process.
 If you need it sooner then please tell reception so they can alert the doctor.

 How to order your repeat prescription

 The easiest way to order a repeat prescription is online (register for online services).